olivernewth/newth-quartz/content/Career/Interview Preparation.md

 **Improve** - Think about ways to improve the solution you present.
 It's worthwhile to think out loud about your initial thoughts on a question.
 In many cases, your first answer may need some refining and further explanation.
 If necessary, start with the brute force solution and improve on it — just let the interviewer know that's what you're doing and why.

 **Practice** - Stay current with tech trends and innovations by reading relevant news articles and blogs.
 Understand who your users are.
-Become comfortable working with frameworks.
+Become comfortable working with [[Product Frameworks]].
 Integrate these topics in mock interviews.

 Don't forget: